supabase/pg_crdt/README.md

 rehydrated to apply updates.
 It is also what new clients need first when they join the shared data structure.

 - When clients join a Doc, initial state is queried from a table
-- When updates from remote clients ocurr, realtime can broadcast the changes to subscribers
+- When updates from remote clients occur, realtime can broadcast the changes to subscribers

 ### Usage